0x2bc/community-repo/community-roadmap/Debt_Payoff_For_Working_Groups.md

 # Debt Payoff For Working Groups

-*Comment by 0x2bc: In this document I have attempted to answer all questions and clear up any confusion about the topic of Debt Payoff For Working Groups .*
+*Comment by 0x2bc: In this document I have attempted to answer all questions and clear up any confusion about the topic of Debt Payoff For Working Groups .
+We have had conversations about this [before](https://pioneerapp.xyz/#/forum/thread/3), but they did not supply the complete narrative.*

 # About